Science & Technology

 November 2025

 From ambition to opportunity, humanity’s reach for the stars has always been fueled by competition.
 Today, that spirit is reignited, not to plant a flag, but to build a foothold.
-The United States, China, Russia, and other nations have entered a new space race, and this time, the Moon isn’t the finish line; it’s the starting point.
+A new space race has commenced between the world’s superpowers, and this time, the Moon isn’t the finish line; it’s the starting point.

-Establishing a semi-permanent base on the moon is no small feat.
-The scientific and technological capabilities required demand coordination among public institutions, private innovators, as well as international parties.
+Establishing a lunar base is no small feat.
+The scientific and technological capabilities required to do so need collaboration among public-private partnerships and international allies.
 Getting to the Moon is in itself a challenge, but staying there is the true test.
-Where astronauts will live and work is one consideration, and how they will power that existence is another entirely.
+Where astronauts will live and work is one consideration; how they will power that existence is another entirely.

 Jordan Kari - Founder, KPI